NativeScript/plugins/packages/google-maps-utils/README.md

 	console.log(args.feature.id, args.feature.geometry?.type, args.feature.properties);
 });
 ```
 The same works for `KmlLayer` (`KmlLayer.featureTapEvent`).
-On Android this wraps the native `Layer.OnFeatureClickListener`; on iOS the layer chains onto the map's delegate and matches taps back to the parsed features (all other map events keep working).
+On both platforms the tapped overlay is matched back to the parsed feature by geometry, and **all the underlying `@nativescript/google-maps` map events keep firing** (see the note below).

 ---

+## Listener fan-out (map events keep working)

+The native map exposes single-slot listeners (one camera-idle listener, one marker-click listener, etc.), and the underlying maps-utils libraries replace them when a data layer or cluster manager is added.
+To stop add-ons from clobbering each other — or the base plugin — `@nativescript/google-maps` owns those slots through a shared **listener hub** and fans each event out to every registered listener.

+The upshot: you can add a `ClusterManager` **and** a GeoJSON/KML layer, and the map's own `cameraPosition`, `markerTap`, `polygon` and `polyline` events still fire, alongside each add-on's `featureTap` / `clusterTap` events.
+(The demo app's google-maps-utils page wires all of these to the console so the behavior can be verified on-device.)

 ## Platform notes
-- **Android single-slot listeners:** the native maps-utils library installs its own map listeners, which replace the ones `@nativescript/google-maps` registers.
-Adding a `ClusterManager` replaces the camera-idle listener (the map's `cameraPosition` event stops firing while clustering is active), and adding a GeoJSON/KML data layer replaces the marker/polygon/polyline click listeners (the map's `markerTap`/`polygon`/`polyline` events stop firing while a data layer is on the map). iOS is unaffected — the wrappers there chain onto the existing delegate.
+- **iOS `fromNative` wrappers:** `GeoJsonLayer.fromNative` / `KmlLayer.fromNative` cannot expose `features` or `featureTap` (the GMU renderer does not expose its source features).
+On Android, `fromNative` layers likewise skip `featureTap` wiring (no map reference is available).
 - **iOS `fromNative` wrappers:** `GeoJsonLayer.fromNative` / `KmlLayer.fromNative` cannot expose `features` or `featureTap` (the GMU renderer does not expose its source features).
 Android has no such limitation.
 - **`ClusterManager.setRenderer`** is a no-op on iOS — `GMUClusterManager` takes its renderer when it is created.
 - **KML on iOS:** `KmlFeature.id` is always `null` and `properties` is synthesized as `{ name, description }` from the placemark title/snippet (GMU exposes neither a property bag nor an identifier).